waldrain/waldrain.github.io/pv.md

 19:30: battery voltage is down to 26.0 V and 25.4 V, resp., and consumption up to 142.1, so only 0.2 kWh. so it seems that the charger report  uch more power produced than we actually consume: 7 versus 4.6 kWh, 66% or only ca. efficiency.

+2021-11-18: turned it on again on a sunny day after a series of very cloudy ones. the battery was almost as low as when i stopped using solar power, even though the chargers report having generated some energy in the meantime. turned it off again in the evening at 19:30.

 Monitoring individual cells:

 <table class="r" style="font-size:80%">